Yoga for a Body That’s Changed: A Therapeutic Approach for Women 50+

 Is customized to your needs and doesn’t force you into shapes that don’t serve you.

-Integrates healing modalities like breathwork, myofascial release, and therapeutic sequencing.
+Integrates healing modalities like breathwork and meditation, myofascial release, and therapeutic sequencing.

 Encourages restorative, nourishing movement rather than more strain.